CRM Adoption: 7 Ways to Improve User Adoption

 2. Lack of training and education

-Insufficient training and education on how to use a CRM system can lead to low adoption rates and reduced productivity.
+Insufficient training and education are common CRM challenges that can lead to low adoption rates and reduced productivity.
 Employees may not fully understand how to use the system or the benefits it can provide.
 Without proper training, employees may be hesitant to use the system or may use it incorrectly, leading to data quality issues or inefficiencies.

 3. Integration with existing systems